sblandford/wifi-xlation/README.md

 `./xlationctl.sh --help`

+# Test audio

+For some test tones just use the bash script provided:

+`./test-tones.sh start`

+To stop them:

+`./test-tones.sh start`

 # SSL

 The SSL certificates can be supplied from files in a mounted directory or from an AWS S3 path.
 I have had some success using the [certbot-lambda](https://github.com/kingsoftgames/certbot-lambda) project to keep a current LetsEncrypt certificate on S3.